 Can communication skills be taught?

 Yes, they can.
-Although communication might be thought of as innate ability, it must always be acquired, usually in childhood.
+Although communication might be thought of as an innate ability, it must always be acquired, usually in childhood.
 What is innate – in humans, at least – is the part of the brain that is devoted to communication.
-How we use this part of our neural networks will differ, however.
-Babies who are not exposed to verbal language, for example, will commonly find it harder to speak as toddlers than those who have been in earshot of people speaking.
-People who feel their communication skills are below par can find numerous courses that are devoted to the subject, whether it is in public speaking confidence or improved literacy.
+How we use this part of our neural networks will differ from person to person, however.
+Babies who are not exposed to verbal language, for example, will commonly find it harder to speak as toddlers than those who have been in earshot of people speaking for much of their infancy.
+People who feel their communication skills are below par can find numerous courses that are devoted to the subject, whether it is in public speaking confidence

 Why are communication skills important?